Board Responsibility & Liability

 Seek)

-percent of cybersecurity professionals feel the demands of their job limit
+- 59% of cybersecurity professionals feel the demands of their job limit

 them from keeping up with cybersecurity skills.
 (ISSA